blackholebug/SpotDockerImage/README.md

 # SpotDockerImage
 Catkin workspace to control Spot from Boston Dynamics.
-HTC Vive trackers are used to determine the 6D position of Spot.
+Internal odometry are used to determine the 6D position of Spot.

 Can be either run in Docker or on Windows with a ROS installation.
 Docker does not allow for communication with the HTC Vive Tracker.